Aaron Rodgers Player Prop Bets for NFL Week 14 | Green Bay vs. Chicago 12/12/2021

 - This week Rodgers will face the NFL's eighth-ranked pass defense (228.3 yards allowed per game).

-- The Bears' defense is 18th in the NFL, allowing 1.7 passing touchdowns per game.
+- The Bears' defense is 18th in the league, allowing 1.7 passing touchdowns per game.

 Recent Performances

-- He also has 29 rushing yards on six carries (with one touchdown), averaging 9.7 yards per game.
+- He also has 29 rushing yards on six carries (plus one rushing touchdown), averaging 9.7 yards per game on the ground.

 Rodgers' Green Bay Teammates